Pedestal19/Simple_FoodOrder_API/README.md

 Developed on IntelliJ using maven.

-API Documentation can be accessed in this url(that is after running application):
+API Documentation can be accessed on the following urls(that is after running application):

 **http://localhost:7000/v2/api-docs (Plain Documentation)**